Originally posted by Conor Neville in 2015.

 John Giles has written that, back in the 1970s, he refused to be convinced that Ireland had gotten a result away from home until he saw the scoreline printed in the paper the following day.

-In those days, Ireland were the Wolves of international football, a second class football nation forever complaining that they got no breaks off referees.
+In those days, Ireland were the nearly men of international football, a second class football nation forever complaining that they got no breaks off referees.
 The fall guys in the conspiracy that saw the big boys get all the decisions.

 In this, as in so many other things, the FAI bear some of the blame.